What is Vosevi?

 How is Vosevi used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, which includes recommendations on the use of Vosevi to treat HCV infection in people with HIV.

 The recommended uses may not always be consistent with FDA-approved uses of Vosevi.
-See the AASLD-IDSA HCV Guidelines for complete information on recommended uses of Vosevi in adults and adolescents with HIV.
+See the AASLD-IDSA HCV Guidelines for complete information on recommended uses of Vosevi in adults with HIV.
 Vosevi may have other recommended uses not listed above.

 What should I tell my health care provider before taking Vosevi?

 Before taking Vosevi, tell your health care provider: